hercules-ci/canonix/doc/notes.md

-Some notes by @roberth, explaning technical design decisions and formatting decisions.
+Some notes, explaning technical design decisions and formatting decisions.

 We can avoid a full blown pretty printing library, because